stassa/wh40ksim/README.md

    This too shall pass, but it will take some time before I get to it.

-Finally- the project started with an idea about creating pretty little plots to show the outcome of simulations graphically, because that is always nice to have.
+The project started with an idea about creating pretty little plots to show the outcome of simulations graphically, because that is always nice to have.
 This is another thing I haven't gotten around to yet.
 For now, you can look at the glorious textual output of simulations in the Swi-Prolog console.
 It might hurt your eyes a bit but at least you can see that something is going on.

+Finally, the Swi-Prolog console is all you have to setup the simulations you want.
+It's not a big deal to make it possible to compile army lists and draw up combat scenarios from a file, but ... well, I haven't gotten round to it yet.

 A bit of help to setup and use the project follows, below.